 Proposed Start and Completion Dates of Construction.
 The proposed date the track construction will begin is as soon as possible after the Board approves the construction aspect of this petition.
 The proposed connecting track construction is related to the Primary Application in Finance Docket No. 33388.
-A final decision on that Primary Application and on the petition for authority to operate the track being constructed is expected to be issued 350 days after the filing of this petition as a related application.
+A final decision on that Primary Application and on the petition for authority to operate the track being constructed is expected to be 350 days after the filing of this petition as a related application.
 Operation will begin on the effective date of a final decision, if the application is approved, or as soon thereafter as construction may be completed.

 Area to Be Served.
-The track to be constructed is a connecting track that will improve the handling of through traffic in the /icinity of its construction (Sidney, IL) and between Tilton, IL and eastern points, and St. Louis, MO in general, but will not add additional industries or territory to be served to the combined NSRC/NW/CRC system.
+The track to be constructed is a connecting track that will improve the handling of through traffic in the vicinity of its construction (Alexandria, IN) and between Chicago, IL and Cincinnati, OH and on to Atlanta, GA and points in the Southeast U. S. via Alexandria, IN and Muncie, IN in general, but will not add additional industries or territory to be served to the combined NSRC/NW/CRC system.